naphthasl/fnvrand/README.md

 # fnvrand
-Weird C library to do hashy things
+Weird C library to do hashy things, or something, maybe.